lanieh8/lanieh8/README.md

 * Associate at Marco Learning

   * January 2024-

+## Goal
+  - Upon completing the software engineering bootcamp I am currently enrolled in, I intend to utilize my skills to become either a software engineer or a backend developer.

 <!--
 **lanieh8/lanieh8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.